HarshalAtre/Ecommerce-Mern-/README.md

 Welcome to **IntelliShop**, an innovative e-commerce platform designed to enhance mindful buying!
 With cutting-edge features like **image-based search** and a **review sentiment analyzer**, IntelliShop simplifies your shopping experience.
 Effortlessly find similar products using images and gain insights into what reviewers think, helping you make informed purchasing decisions.

-## CLICK ON IMAGE BELOW TO WATCH VIDEO
+## CLICK ON IMAGE BELOW TO WATCH DEMO VIDEO 1
 [![Watch the demo video](https://i.imgur.com/Mal9btC.png)](https://drive.google.com/file/d/1jfsTqdPsGcyhsjXQpgng0RRqY6O7BgiC/view)